 Want some free cleaning products to use while trying this routine out?
 Get my favorite Mrs. Meyer’s cleaning set for free.

 - Scald and disinfect bread boxes and garbage pails and bins.

 - Vacuuming and mopping.

 Want to try this list out as well?
-Sign up below for access to a free printable 1950’s cleaning routine checklist and other great printables.
+Sign up below for access to a free printable 1950s cleaning schedule checklist and other great printables.